Group4Project1/project1/README.md

 ![Output when User Criteria was not Met](./Assets/Images/altOutput.png)

-## Rough Breakdown of Tasks
+## Project Timeline

-Here is our tentative project timeline.
+Here is our team's project timeline.
+The due dates listed in the table below assisted in the team's planning efforts to stay organized throughout the project.

 ![Tentative Timeline](./Assets/Images/Timeline.png)